Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Regular holiday: Irregular

-Access: 12 minutes walk from “Honkawagoe Station” on the Seibu Shinjuku Line, 15 minutes walk from “Kawagoeshi Station” on the Tobu Tojo Line, 25 minutes walk from “Kawagoe Station on JR Line and Tobu Tojo Line.
+Access: 12-minute walk from “Honkawagoe Station” on the Seibu Shinjuku Line, 15-minute walk from “Kawagoeshi Station” on the Tobu Tojo Line, 25-minute walk from “Kawagoe Station on JR Line and Tobu Tojo Line.

 Tantoku Garden

-The house was built in 1901 as the home of a lumber merchant and it retains the charms of the Meiji Era.
+The house was built in 1901 as the home of a lumber merchant, and it still retains the charm of the Meiji era.
 Several rooms contain traditional sliding doors and tatami mat floors and are adorned with seasonal decorations.

-The garden dates back over 150 years and was designed using rocks, trees, and water features to create a miniature landscape.
-There’s also a small shrine within the garden which was built over 100 years ago.
-And more, the facility that includes accommodation plans with the open-air bath and also wedding plans.
+The garden is over 150 years old and was designed with rocks, trees, and water features to create a miniature landscape, and there is a small shrine in the garden which was built over 100 years ago.
+There is also a facility offering stays which include the open-air bath in addition to wedding accommodations.

-If you’ve ever wanted to attend a Japanese tea ceremony but never had the opportunity or the time this is where you can finally make that wish come true.
-They offer different types of green tea experiences (with different sweets) and you’ll even have the chance to froth your own cup of matcha under the guidance of an experienced instructor.
+If you’ve ever wanted to attend a Japanese tea ceremony, but never had the opportunity or the time, this is where you can make your wish come true.
+They offer different types of green tea experiences (with different sweets), and you’ll even have the chance to froth your own cup of matcha under the guidance of an experienced instructor.

-They’ll give you lots of tips about making tea and answer any questions you have about tea ceremony.
-If you’re short on time you can join the matcha experience which lasts approximately 30 minutes but if you have more time you can try the matcha and wasanbon experience where you can try making your own sugar sweets.
+They’ll give you many tips about making tea and answer any questions you have about tea ceremony.
+If you’re short on time, you can join the matcha experience which lasts approximately 30 minutes, but if you have more time, you can try the matcha and wasanbon experience where you can try making your own sugar sweets.

-They also offer you the option to sit at a table during the ceremony so you don’t need to worry about sitting on the floor if you find it uncomfortable.
+They also offer the option to sit at a table during the ceremony, so you don’t need to worry about sitting on the floor if you find it uncomfortable.

-Please make sure to reserve a spot for the experience of your preference before arriving at the gardens.
+Please make sure to reserve a spot for the experience of your choice before arriving at the gardens.

 <Tantoku Garden>